 So really, this exercise is no different than a traditional chest press ... except for the angle.
 Incline presses can really help develop the upper musculature of your chest.

-Next, grab the bar slightly wider than shoulder width apart with a tight grip, and lift the bar off of the rack pulling it directly over your chest.
+1. Grab the bar slightly wider than shoulder width apart with a tight grip, and lift the bar off the rack, pulling it directly over your chest.

 At this point, you should probably know exactly what to expect from this exercise.
-You'll get into set position, no differently than any other exercise so far.
-This time though, make sure to use an incline bench.
+You'll get into a set position, no differently than any other exercise so far.
+This time, though, make sure to use an incline bench.

-From here, grab your dumbbells and repeat the same movement as the flat dumbbell chest fly.
-So, with the weights above your chest and a slight bend in your elbows ... bring the weights to either side of your body as if you're opening your arms for a hug.
+2. From here, bring the weights to either side of your body as if you're opening your arms for a hug.

 I think we've all done push-ups before ... or have at least tried, and have a good idea of how they work.
 Regardless, they are a great chest exercise ... and an absolute staple in a great chest workout!